nycpivot/tdp-core/packages/app/cypress/README.md

 ## Setup a local environment

-It is possible to build an environment that is identical to the one used by the integration tests in the pipeline.
+It is possible to build an environment (Docker containers) that is identical to the one used by the integration tests in the pipeline.

 ```shell
 make e2e-environment